-Remember how Cinderella had diddlysquat except for her dreams of going to that royal ball?
-Her wicked stepmother and bratty stepsisters were certainly holding her back, and so was her serious lack of skrilla.
+Remember how Cinderella had absolutely nothing except her dream of going to that royal ball?
+Her wicked stepmother and bratty stepsisters were certainly holding her back, and so was her serious lack of cash.
 It’s easy to feel Cinderella-like in your college journey too: when you’re facing tons of personal and financial obstacles, that far-off campus can seem as out of reach as a castle.

 Already been accepted?

 If you plan to go to a two- or four-year school next year and have already been accepted, you can contact them and ask for financial aid help, including the possibility of more doable repayment plans, insights regarding school-sponsored scholarships, and perhaps even deferred admission.
-You should also search for school-sponsored scholarships on your own and apply to any for which you’re eligible.
+You should also search for institutional and outside scholarships on your own and apply to any for which you’re eligible.

 - 5 Things That Could Jeopardize Your Financial Aid